abdelrahman1244/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
-I’m Abdelrahman Mohamed Abdelaziz, a Computer Science student passionate about Data Engineering.
-I'm on a journey to become a Data Engineer and I love sharing what I learn to help others understand data in a simple and enjoyable way!
+I’m **Abdelrahman Mohamed Abdelaziz**, a Computer Science student passionate about Data Engineering.
+I'm on a journey to become a Data Engineer and  I enjoy documenting my learning process and exploring the world of data through practical projects and real-world applicat